1 of

 Notes

-• [a] Rita Iacopino dates the tomb to the mid 1460s, after the death of Galileo Galilei in 1460 but before the testament of Lionardo da Bisticci who requested burial near maestro Galileo.
+• [a] Rita Iacopino dates the tomb to the mid 1460s, after the death of maestro Galileo Galilei in 1460 but before the testament of Lionardo da Bisticci who requested burial near maestro Galileo.